 All our yachts are coded by the Maritime Coastguard Agency (MCA) and have to meet demanding standards of safety.
 In addition Commodore Yachting have added extra safety features such as crotch straps on life jackets for extra peace of mind.
-Our RYA instructors are all highly qualified and are expected to attend one of our ‘School Instructor Days’ led by the school principal just so we can be sure that they meet our high standards.
+Our RYA instructors are all highly qualified and are expected to attend one of our ‘School Instructor Days’ led by the school Principal or Chief Instructor just so we can be sure that they meet our high standards.

 I have heard that the RYA no longer offer separate Tidal and Non Tidal Day Skipper certificates.
 Should I choose to take my Day Skipper course in the sun?

 With regard to the tidal changes, you certainly would have the option of taking the practical course overseas without the distinction on your certificate.
 As a RYA school and charter company we will still place a higher value on courses undertaken in tidal waters as there is no way you can replicate this experience in non tidal waters.
 Aspects such accounting for the tidal stream when working out your course to steer, considering the rise and fall of the tide when anchoring and berthing in a strong tide are important skills that can only be discussed in non tidal areas.
 They form an important part of your Solent based Day Skipper practical.
 These aspects would be reflected in your log book and considered should you wish to charter in tidal areas in the future or move on to higher level training when tidal miles are required.